There are 20 Elon Musk workplace rules that can seriously jazz up any company, big or small. Both SpaceX and Tesla swear by these rules.

 In short, zero in on the activities that really matter!

 #7 Meeting organizers, take responsibility

 “Be certain [you are] providing value to the whole audience.”

-To avoid pointless meetings, the meeting organizer needs to plan ahead.
-More specifically, ask yourself, “is the meeting absolutely necessary?”
+To avoid pointless meetings, organizers must plan ahead and ask themselves, “Is this meeting absolutely necessary?”